Home / Use Cases / Professions / Controversial Roles

 Audit your exposure

-We scan 1,000+ data broker and people-search sites for your name, phone, email, and address.
+We scan the web — data brokers, AI services, public records — for your name, phone, email, and address.
 You'll see which sites have your personal information and how accessible your home and family are to anyone who searches your name.

 2